DiTEC-project/semantic-association-rule-learning/README.md

-# Semantic Association Rule Learning
+# Contextual and Holistic ARM for IoT (CHARM)

 -------

 ## About

-This repository consists of a set of semantic association rule learning approaches from time series data and knowledge graphs, which are listed below:
+This repository consists of a set of semantic association rule learning approaches from sensor data and knowledge graphs in IoT environments, which are listed below:

-- AutoEncoder-based SEMantic Association Rule Learning [reference hidden for anonymity]
+- Our AE-based ARM approach [reference hidden for anonymity]
-- Naive SEMantic Association Rule Learning (Naive SemRL) [2]
+- Naive SEMantic Association Rule Learning (Naive SemRL) [2], implemented using MLxtend [8].
-- Optimization-based Semantic Association Rule Learning, based on Harris' Hawks Optimization [3]
+- TS-NARM [3] (does not support semantic association rules, however, the original version is adapted to work with semantics), implemented using NiaARM [4] and NiaPy [5].

 ## Code Structure

-The time series data is stored inside a [TimescaleDB](https://www.timescale.com/) instance, while the knowledge graph is stored inside a [Neo4j](https://neo4j.com/) database instance.
-The folder named [semantic_rule_learning](semantic_rule_learning) contains the source code for all of the three semantic association rule learning algorithms, namely Naive SemRL, HHO, and AE SemRL.
+The sensor data is stored inside a [TimescaleDB](https://www.timescale.com/) instance, while the knowledge graph is stored inside a [Neo4j](https://neo4j.com/) database instance.
+The folder named [semantic_rule_learning](semantic_rule_learning) contains the source code for our proposed AE-based ARM approach, as well as all other baseline methods

 ### List of modules